GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_1.md

 ```

 - \# is used to comment out code in bash, any text after the \# in the same line will not execute
-- It is used as a line comment in python and some other languages
+- It is also used as a line comment in python and some other languages

 - **Discussion**
   - why didn't the last command work?